Black Triangle Scheme

 The decision to include these medicines will take into consideration whether there is international evidence to indicate that the safety profile for the new indication is consistent with the current indication(s).

-The Black Triangle Scheme will start operating in January 2018.
+The Black Triangle Scheme commenced in January 2018.

 The black triangle symbol, and accompanying text, will appear at the top of the first page of the PI and CMI of products included in the scheme.
 The wording of the accompanying text is shown below.

 For the CMI: 'This medicine is subject to additional monitoring in Australia.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
-You can report side effects to your doctor, or by visiting Reporting problems.'
+You can report side effects to your doctor, or by visiting Reporting problems' (www.tga.gov.au/reporting-problems).

 The black triangle will also appear in TGA-related material, such as Australian Public Assessment Reports for prescription medicines (AusPARs).
-Future work will be conducted to include the black triangle in other sources of medicine information.
+Work is underway to include the black triangle in other sources of medicine information.
+Some medicines information providers now display information about the black triangle scheme in their online resources.

 For medicines included in the scheme, the black triangle will appear on the PI and CMI for five years, starting from the date of first supply.